 I remember one colleague of mine who just came back from her internship in the USA and started teaching English to adults.
-She used to be saying: ‘I spent so many years learning English.
-I don’t want to spoil it by speaking unnaturally.
-I will show my learners how real English sounds’.
+She used to be saying: 'I spent so many years learning English.
+I don't want to spoil it by speaking unnaturally.
+I will show my learners how real English sounds'.
 Well, intermediate and advanced students loved her.
 Elementary students hated her.
 At first.
-But somehow, after a month of so, each of her students developed a better listening understanding of English than mine, for example.
+But somehow, after a month or so, each of her students developed a better listening understanding of English than mine, for example.
 Guilty on the spot.
 I DO speak too comfortably for my students.
-I can list you many explanations to this, but I won’t.
+I can list you many explanations for this, but I won't.
 This is just a reality.

 The key thing in this process: LEARN to listen, don't just wait for a miracle to happen one day.